Vetting Tenants — How we protect the landlord’s interests.

 What we seek in Northern Virginia renters

-1. A tenant pays the rent on time every time.
+1. A tenant pays the rent on time every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-2. A renter has integrity.
-A renter does not sneak in a co-tenant or pet.
+2. A renter is honest.
+A tenant does not sneak in a co-renter or pet.

-4. A renter does not overwork systems.
+4. A renter does not break the home.

-6. A renter doesn't disturb neighbors.
+6. A renter doesn't annoy neighbors.

-8. A renter doesn't complain when it's not appropriate.
+8. A tenant doesn't complain when it's not appropriate.
 This means that a tenant doesn't demand to replace functioning systems.
 A renter doesn't expect more than the lease provides.
 A tenant doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.

-10. A tenant is looking for a lease that is as long as the property owner wants to rent the property.
+10. A tenant is looking for a rental term that is as long as the property owner wants to rent the property.

 Our Five Step Process